-According to Brody, our definition of “rest” usually includes a little work break for social media engagement, a date with friends, a spa or movie night — none of which actually equate to REST.
-Her radical suggestions include mind-altering yoga nidra naps and afternoon breaks for — wait for it — mothers with young children.
+According to Brody, our definition of rest usually includes a work break for social media engagement, a date with friends, a spa or movie night — none of which actually equate to REST.
+Her radical solution is to integrate mind-altering yoga nidra naps into our lifestyles — including those who are mothers with young children.

 Here’s an excerpt to give you a taste.
 Check it out, enter to win a copy and read it cover to cover, if you dare…